gbertello/dkm/README.md

       "SECRET": "$ENV"
     }

+# Use build-args for docker build
+When Docker containers need to be built with docker environment variables, use the following syntax in dkm.json:

+    "build-args": {
+      "VAR": "value"
+    }

 # Use "clean" optional argument to force reload
 When needed, docker needs to be rebuilt without using cache.
 Use this command in this case: